 - Ongoing supply-side problems and elevated commodity prices mean that input price inflation is running at its highest rate since the survey began.
 Only a very slight moderation is forecast for the next 12 months.

 - Reflecting the decline in business sentiment, growth in both capital investment and Research & Development (R&D) budgets is expected to slow, particularly the former.

-Business confidence in East of England
+Business confidence in the East of England

 Domestic sales and exports growth

-Input, selling prices and profits growth
+Input and selling prices, and profits growth

 Ongoing supply-side disruptions and elevated energy prices continue to exert significant cost pressures on businesses.
 Annual input price inflation of 5.6% is the highest rate seen in the region since the survey began.
 A similar increase (5.3%) is expected in the 12 months ahead.
 In turn, companies are trying to offset these by lifting their selling prices by a record rate (3.7%), although this rise is expected to ease to 2.6% in the year ahead.

 Sharp rises in selling prices have allowed profit growth to remain positive at 4.5%, just above the national average.
 However, a much softer increase is forecast over the next 12 months.
 At 2.8%, the East of England’s expected profit growth is the slowest of any UK nation or region.